-When working from home, having the right office furniture can make or break productivity.
+Having the right office furniture can make or break productivity when working from home.
 Having office decor, lighting, filing cabinets, a desk, and a chair can increase focus.

-Small corner shelves can provide added storage space for small offices, allowing books, a stapler, tape, and other small items to have a home, rather than being stored in a junk drawer.
-Built-in shelving units, floating shelves, cubes, cabinets, and baskets all allow for easy sorting in a small space.
+Small corner shelves can provide added storage space for small offices, allowing books, a stapler, tape, and other small items to have a home rather than being stored in a junk drawer.
+Built-in shelving units, floating shelves, cubes, cabinets, and baskets allow easy sorting in a small space.

-A small, sturdy desk designed for a tight space, with storage or adjusts into a standing desk, transforms a room into an office.
+A small, sturdy desk designed for a tight space with storage can convert into a standing desk and transform a room into an office.
 Different materials, such as fabric, laminate, metal, mixed materials, plastic, processed wood, and wood, all provide sturdy, attractive desks in a wide variety of colors.

-Office decor, whether through mirrors, area rugs, wall art, or plants, helps give a small room a more formal office feel while giving the space personality.
+Whether through mirrors, area rugs, wall art, or plants, office decor helps give a small room a more formal office feel while giving the space personality.

 Where to Start When Spring Cleaning a Home Office

-For many of us, when we’re about to spring clean a home office, we don’t know where to start.
+When we’re about to spring clean a home office, many of us don’t know where to start.
 After getting rid of clutter, organizing tools and supplies, and getting rid of actual trash, it’s time to pull out the cleaning supplies and get to cleaning and disinfecting.

 Professional cleaners suggest “task cleaning” — doing one chore throughout the house before starting the next.
 This could be dusting every room and then mopping the floors, rather than dusting a room, mopping the floor, and then going back to do the same thing in the next room.

-When cleaning an office area or a small home office, having a plan of attack for general cleaning will make the process easier.
+When cleaning an office area or a small home office, having a plan of attack for general cleaning can make the process easier.
+Some tasks might include:

-Clean soft surfaces — neaten any pillows, vacuum office chairs, and scrub any sitting surfaces.
+Cleaning soft surfaces (such as neatening any pillows, vacuuming office chairs, and scrubbing any sitting surfaces)

-Disinfect and wipe down any hard surfaces, especially door handles, light switches, and phones.
+Disinfecting and wiping down any hard surfaces, especially door handles, light switches, and phones

 While cleaning can be a solitary activity, many people find lively music helps keep their spirits up as they clean.